Need a Speaker?

 Looking for a Speaker?

-I am now booking live in person events and Zoom events through the end of 2023.
+I am now booking live in person events and Zoom events through early 2025.
 I am available for one program events, half-day or full-day seminars.
 Primary topics are family patterns, ancestral healing, military research (WWI - WWII), and genealogy.
 Explore some of the programs I offer below or let's create a custom program for your organization.
 I am available for full-day military research seminars.

 Why Was Grandma So Mean?